 “Why am I at the North Pole?”

-“My brother and I thought you needed to learn empathy; it seems to have worked.”
+“My brother and I thought you needed to learn empathy.”

 He led me to another room with a giant fireplace.
-There were two overstuffed chairs with red velvet cushions.
+Two overstuffed chairs with red velvet cushions sat near the fire.
 I sat in one of them, and he sat in the other.
 I sipped my cocoa; it was the best coco I had ever tasted.

 “The ability to put yourself in another’s shoes.
 To be kind to your brother and your sister.”